jwillinghalpern/fm_rainbow_log/README.md

   "beep_volume": 1.0,
   "beep_path": "/System/Library/Sounds/Tink.aiff",

-  // TODO: should we deprecate this feature in favor of using only error_rules?
-  "quiet_errors": "3702, 1234",

   // error_rules fields:
   //   - action: "quiet" or "ignore"
   //     - "quiet" : still highlight the error red, but don't produce desktop notification